 This category consists of fees associated with the annual audit of financial statements and the audit of internal control over financial reporting, the reviews of our Quarterly Reports on Form 10-Q and other registration statements and regulatory filings.
+In 2022, this category included incremental fees primarily associated with audit procedures performed in connection with our acquisition of EVERFI, a Form S-3 filing, a comfort letter and assistance with hedging and derivatives.
 In 2021, this category included incremental fees primarily associated with audit procedures performed in connection with our acquisition of EVERFI, the multi-year implementation of our new global enterprise resource planning system, a comfort letter and the Security Incident (as discussed in our most recently filed Annual Report on Form 10-K).
-In 2020, this category included incremental fees primarily associated with audit procedures performed in connection with the multi-year implementation of our new global enterprise resource planning system, the purchase of our Global Headquarters Facility, the Security Incident (as discussed in our most recently filed Annual Report on Form 10-K) and the exit of several office leases globally.